sandaemc/sandaemc/will_and_testament.md

  - Seneca Etienne B. Macalalag
  - Silas Erin B. Macalalag

+### III.
+Appointment of Executor:

+I hereby appoint Charina L. Bulan as the executor of this Last Will and Testament.
+If Charina L. Bulan is unable or unwilling to fulfill this role, I appoint Charmaine B. Begonia as the alternate executor.
+The executor shall have the authority to administer, sell, or distribute my assets as they deem necessary, pay off my debts, and fulfill the provisions outlined in this will.

 #### IV.
 Disposition of Assets:

 I bequeath my real and personal property, tangible and intangible, and any other assets that I may own at the time of my death, to the designated beneficiaries as specified in Section II.